aisk/vox/docs/middleware.md

 ## Terminate execution

-This is a simple validation example, you can validate the token in the request HTTP header.
-If it's validated, call `ctx.Next` for future middleware executions.
-Otherwise, set the status code and body in response for an error message, and return to previous middlewares until the top to respond to users.
+This is a simple validation example.
+You can validate a token in the request's HTTP header.
+If it's validated, call `ctx.Next()` to continue to the next middleware.
+Otherwise, set the status code and body in the response for an error message and return to the previous middlewares until the top to respond to the user.

 ```go
 func(ctx *vox.Context, req *vox.Request, res *vox.Response) {